enviodev/docs/docs/HyperIndex/Guides/price-data.md

 TLDR, the code for this guide can be found [here](todo add link)

 There are many applications where you may want to get price data in your indexer.
 For example, you may want to use price data to calculate the value of historical token transfers or the TVL of a Uniswap pool over time.
-However, the relevant events to be indexed may not contain the price data you need.
-In this case, we have 3 different way to get price data inside the indexer:
+In this example, we want to get the USD value of ETH deposits into a Uniswap V3 liquidity pool.
+To do these things, we need to get the price of ETH in USD at the time of the event.
+However, the relevant events to be indexed may not contain the price data required.
+In these cases, we have 3 different ways to get price data inside the indexer:

 1. Oracles
 2. Dex pools
 3. Offchain API

 Each of these methods has its own pros and cons and we will analyze each through the metrics of accuracy, centralization, and data availability.
-We will also go through each of these methods and explain how to use them in a simple indexer to get the USD value ETH deposits into a Uniswap V3 liquidity pool.
+We will also go through each of these methods and explain how to use them in a simple indexer to .
 We will be using the [Blast](https://blastscan.io/) blockchain however the same principles apply to any other EVM blockchain.

 ## Oracles

 Oracles are a type of service that provide offchain data to the blockchain.
-This is usually price-data but has no limitations and can be anything from odds for a sports-betting dApp to random numbers which can be used for a lottery.
+This is usually price data but has no limitations and can be anything from odds for a sports betting dApp to random numbers which can be used for a lottery.
 One such oracle which we will use here is [API3](https://api3.org/) which currently only focuses on price feeds.

 To find the relevant ETH/USD price update events using API3:

 - The events we care about are emitted on the Api3ServerV1 contract at [0x709944a48cAf83535e43471680fDA4905FB3920a](https://github.com/api3dao/contracts/blob/main/deployments/blast/Api3ServerV1.json#L2) on Blast, which you can find in the `@api3/contracts`.
 The events are emitted with data feed IDs and not [dAPI](https://api3.org/data-feeds/) names, so we need to look up what data feed ID the particular dAPI name is set to. 'dAPI' just refers to API3's price data feeds.